Lv-BioInfo/SSGATE/README.md

 Single-cell multi-omics integration enables joint analysis at the single-cell level of resolution to provide more accurate understanding of complex biological systems, while spatial multi-omics integration is benefit to the exploration of cell spatial heterogeneity to facilitate more comprehensive downstream analyses.
-Existing methods are mainly designed for single-cell multi-omics data with little consideration on spatial information, and still have the room for performance improvement.
+Existing methods are mainly designed for single-cell multi-omics data with little consideration of spatial information, and still have room for performance improvement.
 A reliable multi-omics integration method designed for both single-cell and spatially resolved data is necessary and significant.
 We propose a multi-omics integration method based on dual-path graph attention auto-encoder (SSGATE).
 It can construct the neighborhood graphs based on single-cell expression profiles or spatial coordinates, enabling it to process single-cell data and utilize spatial information from spatially resolved